andreatchori/onboard.css/readme.md

+🏝️🏖️💯 Introduce your customers to your app before they start using your app

 `onboard.css` is a multistep onboarding screen, you can use it to introduce your customers to your app, or collect additional information from them before they start using your app.

 ## Installation